Winter Preparedness Checklist for You and Your Home

 • Good winter boots and outdoor gear (if you’re freezing outside, it’ll take you that much longer to warm up when you get in)

-• Clothes that you can layer for warmth, such as flannel overshirts or sweatshirts
+• Clothes that you can layer for warmth, such as flannel over shirts or sweatshirts

-• Polypropylene 1st layer socksvery warm wool socks and slippers
+• Very warm wool socks and slippers.

 Bedding.
-Make sure you have a few extra very warm blankets and comforters.
+Make sure you have a few extra warm blankets and comforters.
 Watch for sales or buy them secondhand to save money.

 • A good wool blanket can really improve the livability of a cold house or cold bed.
 If you don’t like wool, sandwich it between cotton sheets or other blankets.